OngMinXian/NUSPlanner/README.md

 ## Installation and Set-Up :hammer_and_wrench:
 1. Install react-js from [create-react-app](https://github.com/facebook/create-react-app)
 2. Clone from GitHub repository: https://github.com/OngMinXian/NUSPlanner
-3. Navigate to the src folder and instll the following dependencies
+3. Navigate to the src folder and install the following dependencies
 ``` bash
 npm i react-router-dom
 npm install react-bootstrap bootstrap@5 //command has not been tested yet, previous one that did not work is: npm install react-bootstrap bootstrap@4.6.0